htmx 4.0 is under construction — migration guide

 All events follow a new pattern: htmx:phase:action[:sub-action]

-All error events are consolidated to htmx:error.
+Most error events are consolidated to htmx:error.
+HTTP error responses have a dedicated htmx:response:error event.

 htmx 2.xhtmx 4.x